-Bring your students to the Museum for fun and learning that will connect students with the natural world and address science standards.
+Bring your students to the Museum for fun and learning in all seasons that will connect students with the natural world and address science standards.

 During activities based on the Next Generation Science Standards, students will…

 – Discover how solitary bees care for their offspring.

 – Develop an understanding of healthy ecosystems.